bytebase/bytebase/frontend/public/help/en/help.member.md

 A user in the Bytebase workspace is defined as a member.

-You can add new member, update their role and deactivate a member at the workspace level.
+You can add new members, update their roles and deactivate a member at the workspace level.

 #### Learn more